No, snoozing 😴 is not for the lazy! 😄

 Insomnia can have many causes.

-The quality of sleep is affected by emotions that are trying to express themselves.
+The quality of sleep is affected by life wounds.

-It is by releasing the blocked emotions that one can regain a baby’s sleep.
+It is by accepting my memories that I can regain a baby’s sleep.

 Improve the depth of sleep